Nuclear War: A Scenario: Political and policy influence

-Educational and public awareness impact
+Educational and cultural impact

 Jacobsen has framed her work within the broader context of civic education, drawing on President Dwight D. Eisenhower's concept of an "alert and knowledgeable citizenry."
 In interviews, she referenced Dwight D. Eisenhower's farewell address, noting that "the way in which America can function as a peaceful and democratic nation, which has a stronger defence, is through an 'alert and knowledgeable citizenry.'"
 Student publications have recognized the book's educational value, with the Iowa State Daily describing it as essential "required reading" for understanding contemporary nuclear risks.
+On October 23, 2025, Jacobsen participated in a student roundtable at Vanderbilt University's Institute of National Security alongside retired Lieutenant General Charlie Moore to discuss the book's themes.

 The author has expressed hope that her book might have an impact similar to other works that influenced policy, particularly citing President Ronald Reagan's response to the 1983 television film The Day After.
 Jacobsen noted that "Reagan was an absolute nuclear hawk...He was working on putting nuclear weapons in space, the SDI program, the Star Wars program.
 [He] wrote in his presidential memoirs, he became 'greatly depressed'...after seeing the Day After miniseries.
 And that led to him reaching out to Gorbachev, that led to communication."

+Singer-songwriter Wrabel was inspired by the book while writing his third studio album Up and Above (2026), with the title track emerging after he read Jacobsen's account of how nuclear catastrophe could unfold.
+The album explores themes of fragility and mortality through post-apocalyptic imagery, including mushroom clouds and decaying landscapes, with Wrabel describing the work as confronting the question: "If you knew the world was ending tomorrow, how much more would the person you love matter today?"